 VII.B.1.
-Committee Structure:
+Committee Structure

-Department committees are elected by the tenured and tenure-track faculty of the department.
+Department committees are elected by the tenure-track faculty of the department.
 Department committees have a minimum of three tenured faculty members; when there are not three tenured faculty in a department, the department will elect tenured faculty from outside the department to serve on the review committee.
 Individuals whose documents are under review do not serve on the review committee.
+A candidate under review for PTR can serve on the department T&P committee, since the candidate's portfolio starts at the college level.